 - Your baggage may be lost or delayed

-- They may be banned by the TSA and/or your airline from being carried in checked baggage
+- They may be banned by the TSA and/or your airline from being carried in checked baggage under TSA luggage rules

-Power chargers/powerbanks are not permitted in checked bags at all.
+Power chargers/power banks are not permitted in checked bags at all.

 I have often seen suitcases fall off of luggage trolleys traveling at 30 mph on their way across the apron to be loaded into the aircraft.
-That obviously won’t do a whole lot of good to anything that cane be damaged inside.
+That obviously won’t do a whole lot of good to anything that can be damaged inside.